The foods we drink or eat can have a major impact on our health in ways we haven’t even thought about!

 Baked flour products:

-Sweet cravings can be satisfied with fruit and not with flour-baked cakes that have added sugars and are full of simple carbohydrates.
+Sweet cravings can be satisfied with fruit and not with flour-baked cakes that have added sugars and are full of simple carbs.

-You can make your cakes using substitutes such as apples or sweeteners, or you can look for other combinations that do not include white flour and simple carbohydrates.
+You can make your cakes using substitutes such as apples or sweeteners, or you can look for other combinations that do not include white flour and simple carbs.

 Fruit juice concentrate: